 Figure 1.
 Examples of approved drugs capable of inhibiting human protein kinases irreversibly.

 In line with a growing interest and widespread use of fragment-based drug discovery (FBDD), Life Chemicals designed its Specific Covalent Inhibitor Fragment Library.
 Around 600 structurally diverse compounds bearing carbon-carbon double bonds activated by either carbonyl or sulfo groups were extracted from the HTS Compound Collection applying the modified Ro3 criteria.
 In-house developed medicinal chemistry filters were employed to remove undesired chemotypes.

-Figure 2.
-Representative compounds from Specific Covalent Fragment Library
+Representative compounds from the Specific Covalent Inhibitor Fragment Library

 - Wu KD, Chen GS, Liu JR, Hsieh CE, Chern JW.
 Acrylamide Functional Group Incorporation Improves Drug-like Properties: An Example with EGFR Inhibitors.
 ACS Med Chem Lett.
 2018 Dec 6;10(1):22-26.

 - Palmer JT, Rasnick D, Klaus JL, Brömme D. Vinyl sulfones as mechanism-based cysteine protease inhibitors.
 J Med Chem.
 1995 Aug 18;38(17):3193-6.